kfinn/ridges/README.md

 # Ridges

-An under-development web framework in Zig.
+An under-development web app in Zig, powered by [Mantle](https://github.com/kfinn/mantle).